robmathers/PressSecBotPlus/README.md

 6. [License](#license)

 ## About
-Inspired by [@realPressSecBot](https://twitter.com/realPressSecBot), PressSecBotPlus is a Python based Twitter bot that will reformat tweets by a specified user into a press release type image and publish it to Twitter.
+Inspired by [@realPressSecBot](https://twitter.com/realPressSecBot), PressSecBotPlus is a Python based Twitter bot that will reformat tweets by a specified user into a press release image and publishes to Twitter.

 While the major function is similar, there are some specific enhancements over @realPressSecBot.
 The goal is to provide more context by including emoji, images and video from the original tweet, as well as a more mobile-friendly reading experience.
 Statements are formatted for narrower screens, and rendered at higher resolution for Retina screens.